kaukana0/range/readme.md

 it has 2 handles for min and max. there's also a "single" mode w/ just 1 handle.

+## API

+min
+max             - the numerical range to select from (unitless) mingap          - min selectable number of steps (eg to avoid overlapping of handles) valuel          - a getter valuer          - a getter, both set the handle's position textl textr single isinited singularvalue

+setLocked()
+getIndices()

+all the above are attributes, unless noted otherwise.

+events: "dragging" (fired on each step) and "selected" (after finishing selection).

 ## single mode

 It's enabled when element has an attribute named "single".